situx/sparqlunicornGoesGIS_testdata/README.md

   * CC BY-NC-ND 4.0
   * CC0
 * **logourl**: A url pointing to a logo which will be displayed on its designated area in the HTML template
+* **metadatatable**: If true, creates a second table per page which includes only triples in predefined metadata namespaces
 * **ghpages**: If true, publishes the results of the HTML documentation to a branch gh-pages, which may be published as a Github Page
 * **ghpagesbranch**: An alternative branch name in which Github pages should be deployed
 * **ghpagesfolder**: The folder in the given ghpages branch in which the documentation should be deployed